Rick Ware Racing: Car No. 37 history

+Car No. 37 results

 Car No. 51 history

 In 2017, Rick Ware Racing came back to the Cup Series with the No. 51 Chevrolet with plans to run the full schedule despite not having a charter.
 However things did not go according to the plan: Timmy Hill attempted the Daytona 500, but missed the field, the team then had Cody Ware make his debut at the next race in the Folds of Honor QuikTrip 500 at Atlanta, driving the No. 51 with sponsorship from Spoonful of Music and Bubba Burger.
 Ware qualified for the race as he started and finished 39th, retiring from the race on lap 74 with steering problems.
 Hill drove the car in the next seven races until RWR withdrew the 51 at Talladega. the 51 and Hill returned for the next two races at Kansas Speedway, and the Coke 600.
 Cody Ware returned and did both the Dover and Pocono, Ware's No. 51 acquired sponsorship from East Carolina University and Clemson University, respectively, with the latter also featuring logos celebrating the football team's 2017 College Football Playoff National Championship win earlier in the year.
 During the Dover race, Ware withdrew from the event after 283 of 406 laps after suffering from back pain.
 A week later at Pocono, he left the race after completing 35 laps, again for back problems.
 Ware was going to race at Michigan but he decided to stay out of the car for the race and the team did not find a replacement driver in time, forcing them to miss their third race of the year.

 Josh Bilicki joined the team for the race at Sonoma and New Hampshire, while Kyle Weatherman, B. J. McLeod and Ray Black Jr. joined the team for races in the mid-to-late portions of the season.
 By the end of the year, the team only participated in 29 of the 36 races that season.